ilikeprograms/Cluckles/README.md

 ## Licence

 This project is licenced under the GPLv3 Licence.
-The reason being is that I would prefer for people to contribute upstream so everyone can benefit from improvements
+The reason being is that I would prefer for people to contribute upstream so everyone can benefit from improvements.